-(g) What happens if the project has not been completed within the twelve month period?
+(i) What happens if the project has not been completed within the specified period?

-As variously noted above, the Commission funds projects which can be delivered within twelve months of an award being made.
+As variously noted above, the Commission funds projects which can be delivered within twelve months of a single year award being made, or 3 years for a multi-year award.
 However, the Commission recognises that delays outside the control of the charity may arise.